 Calle Obispo, or Obispo Street, is the main street of Old Havana.

-It runs all the way from the sea up to the little Parque Fransisco de Albear y Lara, which is more like a little square with a fountain right next to the famous Floridita restaurant and bar where Hemingway used to hang!
+It runs all the way from the sea up to the little Parque Fransisco de Albear y Lara, right next to the famous Floridita restaurant and bar where Hemingway used to hang!

 Along Calle Obispo there always is a lot of life, little shops with souvenirs, clothes stores, ice cream stands, snack bars, museums, and restaurants.
 And people.